Accessibility statement

 Development of a Patient Reported Outcome measure for Lower LImb reconsTruction: PROLLIT.

-Patient reported outcome measures (known as PROMs) are designed and developed to assess patients’ health outcomes from the patient’s perspective.
-PROMS are used to measure whether a treatment works, to monitor and improve care and to inform care management and health policy.
-Patients are experts in their own care and are best placed to identify which health outcomes are most relevant to them.
-Despite this, patients often have limited input in the development of PROMS.
-This has led to concerns over the extent to which existing PROMS used with patients who are requiring, undergoing or who have undergone reconstructive surgery for a lower limb condition, are fit for the purpose of accurately capturing these patients’ important experiences.
+Patient reported outcome measures (PROMs) are designed and developed to assess health outcomes from the patient perspective.
+PROMs are used to measure whether a treatment works, to monitor and improve care, and to inform care management and health policy.
+Patients are considered to be experts in their own condition(s) and care and are therefore best-placed to identify which health outcomes are most important and relevant to them.
+Despite this, patients often have limited input in the development of PROMs and in these cases, it is likely that these measures are not effectively or accurately capturing patient experiences.

 What will the study involve?